The Common Black College Application: Step-by-Step Guide

 What are the Requirements for the Common Black College Application?

-To Apply, you must get your personal information, including the counselor’s name and email address.
+To Apply, you must get your personal information, including the counsellor’s name and email address.

-Unlike Common App, it does not require you to submit your official transcript.
-However, your counselor will get a prompt once you finish your application to log in and upload your transcript.
+Unlike the Common App, it does not require you to submit your official transcript.
+However, once you finish your application, your counsellor will prompt you to log in and upload your transcript.

 You must enter your CEEB code.
-Your counselor cannot upload your transcript and test scores without it.
+Your counsellor cannot upload your transcript and test scores without them.
 Before you click the start application button on the webpage, below is a list of things you need to keep handy.

 • Personal information (name, address, social security number etc.)